 Leaders who coach have a powerful advantage of those that don’t at the moment – but successful coaching comes down to asking the right questions.

-One of the effects of Covid-19 and the lockdown has been to make leadership by ‘command and control’ virtually obsolete overnight.
-How can you tell your people what to do if all your hard won experience is no longer relevant?
+One of the effects of the pandemic has been to make leadership by ‘command and control’ virtually obsolete overnight.
+How can you tell your people what to do if all your hard-won experience is no longer relevant?
 How can you keep their noses to the wheel if your interaction is now limited to a Zoom call once a day?
 (By the way, you shouldn’t have been leading that way anyway).
 How are you going to enable them to work in a world forever changed when you don’t know any more than they do quite how things are going to turn out?

 We may hold the belief that when our people come to us with problems, we’re supposed to supply them with the answers.
 Sometimes this may be true, in an emergency being the prime example, but all too often when we do this we’re just reinforcing a sense of dependency.